siefkenj/IBLODEs/book/typst/modules/introduction.typ

 )[Creative Commons Attribution-ShareAlike 4.0 International License].
 You are free to download, use, print, and even sell this work as you wish to.
-You can also modify the text as much as you like (create a custom edition for your students, for example), as long as you attribute the parts of the text you use to the author.
+You can also modify the text as much as you like (create a custom edition for your students, for example), as long as you attribute the parts of the text you use to the authors.

 If you are interested in using parts of the book combined with another text with a similar but different license (GFDL, for example), email the authors to get permission to modify the license.